Generally, no opossums, the only marisupal in North America, are not directly dangerous to people.

-Generally, no opossums are not directly dangerous to people.
-When encountered directly, the creatures hiss and growl.Opossum attacks are rare and unlikely.
-More commonly, the opossums pretend to be dead and emit an awful stench from their anal glands when frightened.
+When encountered directly, the creatures hiss and growl.
+Even though they have sharp teeth and claws, opossum attacks are rare and unlikely.
+The main defense mechanism is pretending to be dead (playing possum) or emitting an awful stench from their anal glands when frightened.

 Opossums become dangerous with their ability to transmit diseases to pets and people.
-Known to carry leptospirosis, tuberculosis, coccidiosis, spotted fever, tularemia, and other diseases, the pesky creatures pose serious health threats when they invade urban environments.
+Known to carry leptospirosis, tuberculosis, coccidiosis, spotted fever, tularemia, and other diseases, pesky creatures pose serious health threats when they invade urban environments.

 Furthermore, opossums serve as host animals to fleas, ticks, lice, and mites, which puts dogs and cats at risk of becoming infested with these parasites.
-Owners of horses should be aware of the dangers associated with opossums that carry a protozoan known as Sarcocystis neurona, which can lead to neurologic disease in equines.
+Owners of horses should be aware of the dangers associated with opossums that carry a protozoan known as Sarcocystis neurona, which can lead to neurologic disease in the equines.

 The best course of action is to hire a professional wildlife removal specialist.
 Our teams of trained professionals are equipped to safely handle and remove troublesome opossums before they cause problems in yards or homes.